justJackjon/glit/README.md

 ### Options

+- `-d, --dir`: Specify the path to the mounted volume directory.
+Default is `/SharedRepos`.
+The path is relative to the root of the mounted volume.
 - `-e, --exclude`: Comma-separated list of paths to exclude from syncing.
 Paths should be relative to the repository root.
 Default exclusions include: `node_modules/`, `.git/`, `bin/`, `obj/`.
 - `-h, --help`: Display the help message and exit.
 - `-t, --type`: Specify the type of mounted volume: 'networked' or 'removable' (e.g., a USB stick).
 Default is 'networked'.